improved

 }

 • ACCEPTED indicates that the request was captured and an asynchronous workflow has started.
+This returns a 202 HTTP response code.

 • PERSISTED indicates that the request is completed and the data has been persisted.
+This returns a 201 HTTP response code when a record is created and 200 when a record has been updated or deleted.

 The bulk, bundle and purge endpoints will now return a taskId property in addition to their workflow IDs.
-This means that bulkId and purgeId will live side-by-side with a global taskId for the time being.
+The IDs will be identical. bulkId and purgeId properties are planned to be deprecated in future versions, so you should migrate to using the taskId property whenever possible.
+For now, both the bulkId and purgeId will live side-by-side with a global taskId.

 New payload for single registry operations